flexradio/waveform-sdk/doc/README.md

 the `SPEAKER_DATA` type, the samples will be played as audio through the speaker.

 ### Byte Stream Data Handling

+*Note that byte streams are not currently useful on the FLEX-6000 series radios*

 A waveform may have occasion to deal with byte-oriented data.
 This could be because a digital waveform may want to source data from the serial port, or a waveform may wish to send digital data to the RapidM module for further